VM Essentials

 This tool is only visible to the person who launches the VM.

-If you created a VM then you have ownership over it; hence you can remove and add drives on the fly as well as manage the drives that are already mounted.
+If you created a VM, you have ownership over it; hence you can remove and add drives on the fly and manage the already mounted drives.

 - Name of the Drive